 To see if the pineapple is ripe, try pressing on it and smelling it.
 It should have a very slight give but not have any mushy spots.
 It should also smell a little bit sweet.

 The best part of this recipe is just how fresh it is.
 Using canned pineapple will make it less so.
-However, canned pineapple will work if that’s all you have.
-Make sure your drain the juice so the salsa isn’t too watery!
+However, canned pineapple will work in a pinch if that’s all you have.
+Make sure you drain the juice so the salsa isn’t too watery!

 - Pineapple Mango Salsa.
 Mix in some diced mango.

 - Pineapple Habanero Salsa.
-Add diced habanero pepper for an even spicier version.
+Replace the jalapeno for diced habanero pepper for an even spicier version.